privacyguides/privacyguides.org/docs/setup/integrating-metadata-removal.md

 [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) can be made accessible through the system Share Sheet, making accessing those shortcuts very convenient.
 This guide will show you how to build a metadata removal shortcut and integrate it into the system *Share Sheet*.

 !!! attention
-    This method of metadata removal is not as comprehensive at removing metadata as utilities like [ExifTool](/metadata-removal-tools/#exiftool) and [mat2](/metadata-removal-tools/#mat2).
+    This method of metadata removal is not as comprehensive at removing metadata as utilities like [ExifTool](/metadata-removal-tools/#exiftool) and [mat2](/metadata-removal-tools/#mat2) are.

 The lack of *good* metadata removal apps on the App Store is what makes this solution worthwhile.